 If you’re looking for an extremely lucrative card that earns travel rewards, there are a few other options that are worth considering:

 - The Chase Sapphire Preferred® Card offers double points on dining and travel and great travel protection ($95 annual fee)

-- The American Express® Gold Card offers 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 per year), and 3x points for airfare purchased directly with airlines, plus offers a $100 annual airline fee credit and up to a $120 annual dining credit ($250 annual fee (Rates & Fees))
+- The American Express® Gold Card offers 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 per year), and 3x points for airfare purchased directly with airlines, plus offers a $100 annual airline fee credit and up to a $120 annual dining credit ($250 annual fee (Rates & Fees))

 The Alaska Airlines Credit Card is one of the most valuable and underrated airline credit cards out there, in my opinion.
 This is a card that many people don’t have, though between the welcome bonus and annual companion ticket, it’s well worth keeping long term.

 If you really want to rack up Alaska miles and are eligible, also pick up the Alaska Airlines Business Credit Card while you’re at it, and you could be looking at 80,000 Alaska miles plus two companion tickets per year.